alandipert/gitrubytesting-presentation/git.markdown

 # test method

-* runs a method in vaccuum environment
+* runs a method in vacuum environment
 * asserts an expected outcome

 !SLIDE